ARMmbed/mbed-os-5-docs/docs/advanced/cmsis-rtos.md

 ## Memory considerations

 Please note that mbed OS doesn't use any of the RTX memory models, which are based on static carveouts (memory pools).
-This approach is not ideal for generic system, such as mbed O,S because calculating required numbers of RTOS objects is impossible.
-To avoid declaring arbitrary large buffers, carved out on compile time, limiting amount of available memory, mbed OS shifts the responsibility of supplying the backing memory to CMSIS-RTOS2 users.
+This approach is not ideal for generic systems, such as mbed OS, because calculating required numbers of RTOS objects is impossible.
+To avoid declaring arbitrary large buffers carved out at compile time, limiting the amount of available memory, mbed OS shifts the responsibility of supplying the backing memory to CMSIS-RTOS2 users.

-Therefore developers need to use the mbed OS RTOS C++ API or supply backing memory for RTX objects to `os*New` calls when using CMSIS-RTOS2 APIs directly.
+Developers need to use the mbed OS RTOS C++ API or supply backing memory for RTX objects to `os*New` calls when using CMSIS-RTOS2 APIs directly.
 (Please consult CMSIS-RTOS2 documentation for API details.) `mbed_rtos_storage.h` header provides handy wrappers that you can use to secure required memory without exposing the code to RTX implementation details.

 ## Configuration